-When was the last time you went to the doctor to get a physical?
+When was the last time you visited the doctor to get a physical?
 Do you remember?
-When was the last time you went to the dentist?
+When was the last time you went to see the dentist?
 Is it in your records?
 When was the last time you went to get your eyes checked?
 Was it within the previous 12 months?

-Now let me ask you this when was the last time I went to get your hair done was?
+Now, when was the last time I got your hair done?
 When was the last time you got a manicure or pedicure?
 When was the last time you got your oil changed?
-You probably have a sticker in the window of your car telling you when that was.
+You probably have a sticker in the window of your car with that date.

 Emotional Life Support

 Alright, let’s move on.
 When was the last time you got an emotional check-up?
 Yes, that’s right.
-When was the last time you read an emotional self-help book, joined a support group, or went to see a counselor or therapist?
-I know, this post doesn’t apply to you, it only applies to others, because you’re perfectly fine.
+When was the last time you read an inspirational self-help book, joined a support group, or went to see a counselor or therapist?
+I know this post doesn’t apply to you.
+It only applies to others because you’re perfectly fine.

 Childhood and Adult Trauma

-Many women have experienced years of trauma during their childhood or as adults.
-They may be suffering as a result of un-forgiveness, broken relationships, abuse, and grief that they have carried for years.
+Many women have experienced years of emotional trauma during their childhood or adulthood.
+They may suffer due to un-forgiveness, broken relationships, abuse, and grief that they have carried for years.

 They spend considerable time fixing up the outside while neglecting the inside.
-Many are living in a house that has plenty of curb appeal but is falling apart on the inside.
+Many live in a house with plenty of curb appeal, but they’re falling apart on the inside.

-Women go year after year, pushing down and aside from the deep pains of the past.
-They bury the emotions deeper and deeper, blocking the memories further and further out of their minds thinking that they are gone forever, but they’re not.
+Women go year after year, blocking the deep emotional pains of the past.
+They bury the emotions deep, blocking the memories further and further out of their minds thinking that they are gone forever, but they’re not.

-The feelings are suppressed, carefully hidden away while slipping out here and there through physical symptoms such as depression, lack of sleep, bad habits, and addictions.
+The negative emotional feelings get suppressed, carefully hidden away while slipping out here and there through physical symptoms such as depression, lack of sleep, bad habits, and addictions.

-They pride themselves in the joy of knowing they are not like the alcoholic or drug addict.
+They pride themselves on the joy of knowing they are not like alcoholics or drug addicts.
 But these hidden emotions sometimes surface in volcanic eruptions of anger, rage, depression, and mental or emotional health problems.

-It has gotten to the point where many adults who function in day to day life have matured chronologically and physically but not emotionally or spiritually.
+It has reached the point where many adults who function in day-to-day life have matured chronologically and physically but not emotionally or spiritually.

 You get used to it, and it feels like home.
 If you are a child, when it happens, you begin to look for what was familiar in childhood in your adult relationships.
 Your responsibility now is to get help.
 The past is not your responsibility, but you are entirely responsible for the present.

 Where can you go to get help?
+What do you do with all the emotional baggage you are carrying?
 For many women who don’t have insurance or an excellent behavioral health plan, there seem to be limited options left of where to get help.
-Here are some resources for those who may have limited options for paid counseling:
+Here are some resources for coping with emotional baggage.
+Here is support for those who may have limited options for paid counseling:

-Journal — I started writing.
-If you are not in tune with your feelings, you may have to get some journal prompts.
+I started writing.
+If you are not in tune with your feelings, you may get some journal prompts.
 I bought workbooks and worked through them.
 Writing is a free therapy session.
 Instead of holding in your feelings, jot them down.

 Buy a journal or spiral-bound notebook and start writing in it.
 Don’t hold back; express all of your hurts, pain, and feelings.
 Do this often.
 Some make this a daily routine.

-Pastoral Counseling — Some pastors who will counsel without charge and some will refer you to another resource.
-Generally, if they refer you to someone else, you will have to pay a fee.
+Some pastors will counsel without charge, and some will refer you to another resource.
+Generally, you will have to pay a fee if they refer you to someone else.
 If your Pastor has partnered with a counseling group, they may offer discount sessions.
 Sometimes you need to get things out, and as you start processing stuff with your Pastor, you may begin figuring things out for yourself.
 Finding a safe place to unload is helpful.
-You will see over time as you start using other resources as well as counsel, that you will begin healing faster because you are not dependent on just one source.
+As you start using other resources and counsel, you will see that you will begin healing faster because you are not dependent on just one source.

-Wikipedia has a list that also includes other programs patterned after the 12 steps.
+Wikipedia–Wikipedia has a list that includes other programs patterned after the 12 steps.

-Celebrate Recovery is a Christian based 12 step program.
+Celebrate Recovery–CR is a Christian-based 12-step program.
 Check their website for a location near you.

-S-anon is a 12 step program for those who have a family member (many times a spouse) that has a sex addiction.
-Unfortunately, this has become an epidemic due to the ease of access to pornography on the internet.
-It is sweeping rampantly across all social and economic groups, cultures, and religions.
+S-anon–S-anon is a 12-step program for those with a family member (often a spouse) who has a sex addiction.
+Unfortunately, this has become an epidemic due to the ease of accessing pornography online.
+It sweeps across all social and economic groups, cultures, and religions.
 If you have a spouse or loved one suffering from an addiction, find help here.
 Go to the “Newcomers” tab and find available groups.
 There are also online groups.

-Listen to Music – Music is terrific therapy.
-There are times when I listen to the same song over and over for weeks or months at a time.
+Music is terrific therapy.
+I listen to some songs over and over for weeks or months at a time.
 Why?
 Music gets me through challenging times in my life.
 It ministers to me.

-Morning Quiet Time – This may be different things for different people depending on your beliefs, but for me, it’s morning devotion time in prayer and Bible study.
+Quiet time may mean different things for different people depending on your beliefs, but it’s morning devotion time in prayer and Bible study for me.

-Exercise – This is another resource for pent-up emotions.
+Exercise is a good treatment for pent-up emotions.
 It’s free, and you don’t need a membership fee.
-Physical activity helps you take a load off…literally.
+Physical activity helps you take a load off, literally.

-Community Support Groups – You can find these groups by researching “support groups” in your city on the internet.
-If you are grieving, you can go to GriefShare and find churches nearby who offer grief classes.
+You can find these groups by researching “support groups” in your city on the internet.
+You can go to GriefShare and find churches nearby that offer grief classes if you are grieving.

 I also sometimes like to tinker around with fixing things around the house.
 Some things you must leave the experts, but I have completed some small projects myself after looking at a tutorial on YouTube.

-It is never too late to start the healing process; the tragedy would never be beginning it.
+It is never too late to start the healing process; the tragedy is never beginning.
+Emotional baggage takes a toll on the body and mental states.
 Make yourself a promise that the cycle of dysfunction, addiction, anger, depression, and un-forgiveness will end with you.
 From this day forward, you can begin again.

-I want to share a song my son wrote five years ago when he was in high-school.
+I want to share a song my son wrote in high school.
 I think it would be fitting to end this post with it.